-As similar as the findings in South Africa (Nell 2004), in Kenya (Durevall and Ndung'u 2001) and Uganda (Simpasa et al. 2011), our empirical evidence reveals that money supply is endogenously determined.
-Hence, under the conditions of structural rigidities, the effect of tight monetary policy and financial development alone may not help much to stabilize the recent price inflation.
-For this reason, even if the Government of Ethiopia frequently adopted monetary tightening and strict price regulation, inflation has yet remained to be unresolved.
-Flourishing structural rigidities institutional pitfalls can have paramount importance not only for tackling supply side problems, but also enable to activate the effectiveness of monetary policy as well.
+As similar as the findings in South Africa (Nell 2004), in Kenya (Durevall and Ndung'u 2001) and Uganda 540 (Simpasa et al. 2011), our empirical evidence reveals that money supply is endogenously determined.
+Hence, 541 under the conditions of structural rigidities, the The external shock transmission mechanism is also prominently 542 provoked by the effect of exchange rate depreciation.
+Hence, carefully designed monetary and stable exchange 543 544 rate policies can promptly improve the balance of trade; thereby enable to manage the domestic price shock.
+Moreover, the malfunctioning oligopolistic market, fiscal mismanagement and monetization of the fiscal deficit 545 could also have concurrent effects on inflation.
+To conclude, our results markedly asserted the need to apply 546 the aforementioned multimodal approaches to successfully combat the recent inflation in Ethiopia.
+Modeling 547 the Growth of Ethiopian Inflation and Its Dynamic Behavior over Time effect of tight monetary policy and 548 financial development alone may not help much to stabilize the recent price inflation.
+For this reason, even if 549 the Government of Ethiopia frequently adopted monetary tightening and strict price regulation, inflation has 550 yet remained to be unresolved.
+Flourishing structural rigidities and institutional pitfalls can have paramount 551 importance not only for tackling supply side problems, but also enable to activate the effectiveness of monetary 552 policy as well.
+553

 In sum, a large fraction of Ethiopia's inflation is explained by the supply side and monetary factors.
 Virtually, money supply growth, owing to the prevailing public credit expansion has a large and significant effect on inflation for the reason that the money growth continually eroded the value of the nation's currency.
 External shocks have also had a detrimental effect on the domestic price through the exchange rate pass through effect.
-The growing trade imbalances due to high foreign price shock had been profoundly affected the macro economic stability via imported price inflation.
-The external shock transmission mechanism is also prominently provoked by the effect of exchange rate depreciation.
-Hence, carefully designed monetary and stable exchange rate policies can promptly improve the balance of trade: thereby enable to manage the domestic price shock.
-Moreover, the malfunctioning oligopolistic market, fiscal mismanagement and monetization of the fiscal deficit could also have concurrent effects on inflation.
-To conclude, our results asserted the need to apply aforementioned multimodal approaches to successfully combat the recent inflation in Ethiopia.
+The growing trade imbalances due to high foreign price shock had been profoundly affected the macroeconomic stability via imported price inflation.